electrode-io/electrode/docs/guides/webpack-dev-middleware.md

 # Upgrade to webpack-dev-middleware

-With the release of [electrode-archetype-react-app version 5.3.4], Electrode is no longer depending on [webpack-dev-server].
+With the release of [electrode-archetype-react-app version 5.3.4], Electrode no longer includes [webpack-dev-server].

 Instead, webpack-dev is now integrated as part of the app server by using [webpack-dev-middleware].